 You're a re-entry student if you:

-left Purdue West Lafayette in good academic standing as a degree-seeking student and now want to return after at least two semesters out of school (summer doesn't count as a semester away)
+left Purdue West Lafayette in good academic standing as a degree-seeking student and are now making plans to return after more than two semesters out of school

 Learn more about returning to Purdue as a re-entry student.

-Veterinary Technology is an academic program for those who want to pursue nursing careers within the animal health field.
-Purdue offers its associate's degree (Veterinary Technician) as a distance-learning program.
-Information about the program and admission requirements is available on the Veterinary Technology Distance Learning website.
+Veterinary Nursing is an academic program for those who want to pursue nursing careers within the animal health field.
+Purdue offers its associate's degree (Veterinary Nurse) as a distance-learning program.
+Information about the program and admission requirements is available on the Veterinary Nursing Distance Learning website.

 Experience the excitement of college life, take courses with world-renowned faculty, explore academic majors, and put yourself on a pathway for success!
 Taking online or on-campus courses during summer allows high school students age 16 and older to experience college life by completing coursework alongside current undergraduate students.
 Students have access to more than 500 courses across academic disciplines during Summer Session so there's no better time to get a jumpstart on your college experience!